Mark Granovetter: Career and research

-The strength of weak ties
+The Strength of Weak Ties

 Granovetter's paper The Strength of Weak Ties is one of the most influential articles in social science, with over 60,000 citations according to Google Scholar (As of November 2021).
 Its thesis is that weak ties—acquaintanceships that are not reinforced by many mutual friendships—are especially pivotal in the flow of information.
 It has become a core idea in the field of social networks.
 In marketing, information science, or politics, weak ties enable reaching populations and audiences that are not accessible via strong ties.
 The concepts and findings of this work were later published in the monograph Getting A Job, an adaptation of Granovetter's doctoral dissertation at Harvard University's Department of Social Relations, with the title: "Changing Jobs: Channels of Mobility Information in a Suburban Population" (313 pages).

 In 1969 Granovetter submitted this paper to American Sociological Review, but it was rejected.
 Eventually this pioneering research was published in 1973 in American Journal of Sociology and became the most cited work in the social sciences.